• Skip to primary navigation

 These fritters are another great party food because they can be made ahead and kept warm in the oven until serving time.
 The tip is to cover them partially so that they don’t dry up.
 You can serve jeon at room temperature too, but they taste so much better warm.

-Nabak Kimchi – Spring Water Kimchi (vegan and gf)
+Nabak Kimchi – Radish and Cabbage Water Kimchi

 Soy Sauce Chicken Stew - Dakdoritang with carrots, colored potatoes and green chili peppers